 (6) If CASA or an authorised person issues an export airworthiness approval on the basis of a written statement by the importing state as provided for in paragraph 21.327(4)(d), CASA or the authorised person must list on the export airworthiness approval, as exceptions, the requirements that are not met and the differences in configuration, if any, between the product to be exported and the related type certificated product.

-- (7) An offence against subregulation (6) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code. - Source FARs section 21.325, modified.
+(7) An offence against subregulation (6) is an offence of strict liability.

+Source FARs section 21.325, modified.